miquella/vaulted/doc/vaulted-env.1.md

 DESCRIPTION
 -----------

-Creates an environment using variables and the AWS key stored in the vault.
+Creates a session using variables and the AWS key stored in the vault.
 The resulting environment variables are used to generate shell commands that will load the secrets into a shell.

 The shell is autodetected from the `SHELL` environment variable, if the shell is unknown or unspecified, `sh` compatible commands are emitted.

-*Note:* SSH keys are ignored when generating environments this way.
-This is due to the inability to track the lifetime of the environment, which means the SSH agent would exist indefinitely.
+*Note:* SSH keys are ignored when generating sessions this way.
+This is due to the inability to track the lifetime of the session, which means the SSH agent would exist indefinitely.

 OPTIONS
 -------